rmscode/binary-garden/docs/hardware/powervault-me4-draft.md

 Accessing the PowerVault Manager:

 1. Temporarily set the management host NIC to a 10.0.0.x address or to the same IPv6 subnet to enable communication with the storage system.
+      - **Note**: If the default IP addresses (10.0.0.2 - Controller A, 10.0.0.3 - Controller B) are not compatible with your network, refer to ["Accessing the CLI"](#accessing-the-cli) to learn how to set the network port IP addresses.
 2. In a supported web browser, type `https://10.0.0.2` to access controller module A on an IPv4 network.
 3. If the storage system is running G275 firmware:
       1. Sign in to the PowerVault Manager using the following user name and password: